Accompanying this report are tables and graphs based on RSMeans’ measures of dollar-per-square-foot construction costs.

 Ranking by expense

-Most expensive to build – on a dollar-per-square-footage basis – is a junior high school.
+Most expensive to build – on a dollar-per-square-footage basis – is an eight-to-24 story hotel.

 Comparisons with other types of structure